deislabs/osiris/README.md

 Make a request again, and watch as Osiris scales the deployment back to one replica and your request is handled successfully.

-### Features

-#### Counting requests at the proxy level

-By default, the proxy will count every request to your service - except for the following:

-- requests with the `kube-probe` user-agent - those are the requests make by Kubernetes on your liveness/readiness endpoint.

-If you have other tools/bots making automated requests to your service, and these requests are blocking Osiris from scaling down your deployment, you can exclude specific URL paths from being "counted" by the proxy.

-You can do that:
-- at the global level, by setting the `proxyInjector.ignoredPaths` Helm value
-- or at the deployment level, by adding the `osiris.deislabs.io/ignoredPaths` annotation

-Note that the paths defined at the deployment level will be appended to the list of paths defined at the global level.

-A common use-case for this feature is to ignore the `/metrics` path, which is used by Prometheus to collect application's metrics.

 ## Limitations

 It is a specific goal of Osiris to enable greater resource efficiency within